bytecodealliance/wasmtime/docs/introduction.md

 any scale of application.
 Many features are still under development so if you have a question don't hesitate to [file an issue][issue].

-This guide is intended to server a number of purposes and within you'll find:
+This guide is intended to serve a number of purposes and within you'll find:

 * [How to create simple Wasm modules](tutorial-create-hello-world.md)
 * [How to use Wasmtime from a number of languages](lang.md)